EnriqueGS88/EnriqueGS88/README.md

 ## Hi!
 I'm Enrique 👋
-I'm a Solution Manager that has picked up a passion for building blockchain apps.
+I'm a Solution Manager that has picked up a passion for building web apps.
 <br />

-## What I do

-Currently I'm working on two projects:
-- Carbon Credits
-- Token-gated Marketplace

 ## What I've done 👷‍♂️

-Recently created an AI automation that offsets Carbon emissions.
-[CarbonRaptr][carbonRaptr] AI algo is trained with data from your favorite carbon calculator.
-Then CarbonRaptr 🦖 automatically determines when to buy verified tokenized carbon credits.
+Last year I created an AI automation that offsets Carbon emissions.
+[CarbonRaptr][carbonRaptr] 🦖 provides a layer of open APIs to let businesses simply call and automate the purchase of carbon offsets.
 Powered by [Polygon][polygon] network and [Toucan][toucan] protocol.

+Most recently I delivered a workshop about Automated Testing using Puppeteer on the [Nodejs Global Summit](https://events.geekle.us/nodejs2/).
+You can watch the live coding session [here](https://www.youtube.com/watch?v=seGVmqw2vTY).

 Before I launched an [NFT collection][epitaphNFT] that generates its images from a Verifiable Random Function.
-Then stored this image on the Rinkeby blockchain on the block _9569402_ transaction [0x01...961][txHash].

-## What I want to do next 🚀

-Real world use cases: Regenerative Finance, #ReFi and Carbon Credits market
+You can check it out on this transaction: _9569402_ [0x01...961][txHash].

 <br />
 <br />